programminghistorian/ph-submissions/lessons/json-and-jq.md

 ```

 Note that we do not have to start this query by breaking apart an array like we did with the Rijskmuseum data.
+This is because the Twitter data comes in the JSON lines format, with one separate JSON object per line in the file.
-jq simply repeats the filter once per line of the input file.
+jq simply repeats the filter for each of these separate objects.
 This has created a set of JSON objects (wrapped in `{}`) with an `id` key and a `hashtags` key.
 The value of `hashtags` is the  array (wrapped in `[]`) from the original data, which may have 0 or more objects inside it.
 Let's add a second query to preserve just the text of those hashtags: